R3Conclave/graal-patches/README.md

 You can also start a shell inside the Docker container to build the artifacts manually:
 ```
 ./scripts/devenv_shell.sh
-./gradlew publishMavenPublicationToLocalRepoRepository
+./gradlew publishMavenPublicationToBuildRepository
 ```

-The artifact can be found in the directory `graalvm/build/repo`, and `graal-sdk/build/repo`, respectively.
+The artifacts can be found in the directory `graalvm/build/repo`, and `graal-sdk/build/repo`, respectively.

 ## License
 The changes made to GraalVM in this repository are open source and distributed under [version 2 of the GNU General